The organic principles

 - 2 years for land ruminant grazing annual crops.

 The conversion period can be a difficult period for organic farms.
-This is because organic methods often result in lower yields whilst at the same time food produced during the conversion period cannot command the same premium price.
+Organic methods often result in lower yields but at the same time, food produced during the conversion period cannot command the same premium price.
 For this reason, the European Union and the EU countries offer various support measures to help organic producers to get started.

 All plants that are grown during the conversion period must come from organic seeds.

 EU financial support can be for both conversion to organic farming and maintaining organic status.
 This is in recognition of the role that organic farming has in the various rural development priorities and the potential societal benefits that can come from organic production methods.

 EU countries can allocate support in different ways.
 This is so that they can respond to the specific challenges that their organic farmers may face.

 The EU does not only help farmers financially.
 Organic farmers can also benefit from advice on best practice or on how to adopt new and innovative solutions.
 This can improve efficiency and therefore boost profit margins.

 The agricultural European innovation partnership (EIP-AGRI) works to foster competitive and sustainable farming and forestry that 'achieves more and better from less'.

 The EU also helps farmers to set up producer organisations that help protect against unfair trading practices and provide support during market fluctuations.